Staying safe while sleeping on the road

 Above all, try to enjoy your stay.
 Following these basic hotel safety tips, doing a little pre-trip prep and listening to your gut should give you the peace of mind to truly let loose and enjoy your trip!

 Disclosure: Please note that some of the links above may be affiliate links.
 When you click and purchase an item I earn a commission at NO additional cost to you.
-I only recommend products and companies I personally use and/or have researched.
-The income raised goes to keeping the site community supported and ad free.
+The income raised goes to keeping the site going and community supported.

 - Tips for Traveling Post COVID

 - Why Quilters Should Stay in an AirBnB

 - Complete lists of Quilt Shops in the US

 - Check off your Big Quilter’s Bucket List!

 - Planning a Shop Hop Road Trip?
 Start HERE!

 Do you know someone who could use Hotel Safety tips?
 Click the buttons below to share the list with your friends!
 Then be sure to join us in the Traveling Quilters group on Facebook for more travel adventures!